AriFordsham/GHCWiki/backpack.md

 # Backpack

-This is the launch page for Backpack, actively maintained by Edward (as of Nov 2017).
+This is the launch page for Backpack, actively maintained by Edward (as of Jan 2019).

 Backpack is a system for retrofitting Haskell with an applicative, mix-in module system.
 It has been implemented in GHC 8.2 and cabal-install 2.0, but it is [ not supported by Stack](https://github.com/commercialhaskell/stack/issues/2540).

-The documentation for how to use Backpack is a bit scattered about at this point, but here are useful, up-to-date (as of 2017-04-02, prior to GHC 8.2's release) references:
+The documentation for how to use Backpack is a bit scattered about at this point, but here are useful, up-to-date (as of 2019-01-11) references:

 - This pair of blog posts: Try Backpack, [ ghc --backpack](http://blog.ezyang.com/2016/10/try-backpack-ghc-backpack/) and [ Cabal packages](http://blog.ezyang.com/2017/01/try-backpack-cabal-packages/) have up-to-date tutorials for using the main features of Backpack, with and without Cabal.